aws-samples/aws-saas-factory-billing-and-metering-reference-implementation/README.md

 Where the value of the EventBusName key is the name of the EventBridge associated with the SAM application.
 This is BillingEventBridge by default.

-Once a tenant is onboarded, place billing events onto the EventBridge created by the CloudFormation stack.
+Once a tenant is onboarded, place billing events onto the same EventBridge.
 The event is in the following format:

 ```json
 {